SaifAqqad/AspireRunner/src/AspireRunner.Tool/README.md

 aspire-dashboard <options>

 Options:
   -b, --browser          Launch the dashboard in the default browser

   -p, --port             (Default: 18888) The port the dashboard will be available on

-  -o, --otlp-port          (Default: 4317) The port the OTLP server will listen on

-  -k, --otlp-key           The API key to use for the OTLP server
+  -a, --auth             Use browser token authentication for the dashboard

   -s, --https            (Default: true) Use HTTPS instead of HTTP, this applies to both the dashboard and the OTLP server

-  -a, --auth               Use browser token authentication for the dashboard
+  --dashboard-https      Use HTTPS instead of HTTP for the dashboard

+  --otlp-port            (Default: 4317) The port the OTLP/gRPC server will listen on

+  --otlp-http-port       The port the OTLP/HTTP server will listen on, by default, only the gRPC server is started

+  --otlp-key             The API key to use for the OTLP server

+  --otlp-https           Use HTTPS instead of HTTP for the OTLP/gRPC and OTLP/HTTP endpoints

   -m, --multiple         Allow running multiple instances of the dashboard, if this isn't passed, existing instances will be replaced

-  -r, --runtime-version    The version of the .NET runtime to use

   -d, --auto-download    (Default: true) Automatically download the dashboard if it's not installed

-  -v, --Verbose            Enable verbose logging
+  -v, --verbose          Enable verbose logging

   --help                 Display this help screen.

   --version              Display version information.
 ```

 > [!NOTE]
-> The runner will prioritize using the dashboard bundled with the [Aspire workload](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/setup-tooling?tabs=windows&pivots=visual-studio), if it's installed.
+> The runner will prioritize using the dashboard bundled with the [Aspire workload](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/setup-tooling?tabs=linux&pivots=dotnet-cli), if it's installed.